Basic Information on the Petri FT mount:

 Petri Camera K.K (Originally Kuribayashi Seisakusho(栗林製作所)) is in many ways the quintessential YAJCM (Yet Another Japanese Camera Manufacturer) and the company’s trajectory in many ways embodies that of a large part of the post-war Japanese camera industry (that part that dropped out of the camera business before the end of the Cold War).
 While a case study into Petri Camera would be interesting (and if anyone has a link to a good account, let me know), for now, we’ll focus on discussing the Petri FT mount.

-Somewhat idiosyncratically, the Petri FT mount (sometimes also referred to as ‘Petriflex’ mount) is not named in accordance with the model name of the first of Petri’s SLR’s that utilised this proprietary mount (as is the case with the Minolta SR mount), as the Petri FT was not the first Petri SLR to use the Petri FT mount (incidentally, neither was the Petri Flex).
+Somewhat idiosyncratically, the Petri FT mount (sometimes also referred to as ‘Petriflex’ mount) is not named in accordance with the model name of the first of Petri’s SLR’s that utilised this proprietary mount (as is the case with the Minolta SR mount, the Nikon F mount, the Konica AR mount, etc.), as the Petri FT was not the first Petri SLR to use the Petri FT mount (incidentally, neither was the Petri Flex).
 Instead, the FT mount was introduced in tandem with the 1960 Petri Penta V / Petri Penta automatic (alike many Japanese camera manufacturers the same camera would be sold under different names in different markets).

 To add insult to confusion, although the Petri FT mount is often referred to as a bayonet mount (even by Petri themselves) the lens mount is of the breech-lock type (with the friction ring on the camera side).
 Even more perplexing is that some sources mention two different proprietary Petri mounts, and mention that there is both a Petri breech-lock mount (this one) and a, different, Petri bayonet mount.
 On closer inspection, that Petri bayonet mount turns to be the Pentax K mount(!).
 At this stage, finding out that there were Petri SLR bodies that were manufactured with several mounts (as happened with some German SLR’s) would be the icing on the cake of confusion, and while I have not found any mentions of that, I would not discount the possibility.